 In general, and from operational records, the District's demand has shown to increase during a single-dry years as compared to normal years.
 The water demand increases due to maintenance of landscape and other high water uses that would normally be supplied by precipitation.
+This pattern is evident in the Bear Gulch District where customer demand was 9 percent greater in the single dry year.
 However, based on the years chosen for this analysis, when combined, Cal Water's three San Francisco Peninsula districts used slightly less water in single dry years.